 Brew Minds heads to Fifty West Brewing Company once more to talk with owner Bobby Slattery, as well as new hires Scott LaFollette (formerly of Blank Slate) and Chris Seigman, (formerly of Mt.
-Carmel Brewing.) … Continue reading Brew Minds LIVE at Fifty West Brewing to talk new additions
+Carmel Brewing.)
+We discuss their new roles, Fifty Fest and so much more.

 Blank Slate closed just over three weeks ago.
 Here is his statement on the closing and many fond remembrances.
 Many people have wondered about where the owner and head brewer Scott LaFollette would end up.
 I am happy to report he has been hired by Fifty West to become the production manager!
 This is great news for Scott, Fifty West, and Cincinnati beer drinkers!